-As part of the inspection, ultrasonic thickness measurements were taken of the sheet piles to determine the amount of corrosion that has occurred over the past 55 years.
+As part of the inspection, ultrasonic thickness measurements were taken of the steel sheet piles to determine the amount of corrosion that has occurred over the past 55 years.
 Measurements were taken of the flange and web thickness at the top (EL +14) and at approximately EL +3 on the sheet pile, as shown in Table 2-1 below.
-EL $\pm 2/\pm 3$ is around the area that would see the most significant corrosion due to the wetting and drying from rising and falling river levels.
+Measurements taken in 2022 were at the same general locations as 2004, though not the exact same spot.
+EL +2/+3 is around the area that would see the most significant corrosion due to the wetting and drying from rising and falling river levels.
 The readings were obtained approximately every 130-feet along the length of the bulkhead.
-The original thickness of the MP-116 sheet piles is 3/8 (0.375) inch for the flange and webs.
+The original thickness of the MP-116 sheet piles is 3/8 inch (0.375") for the flange and webs.

-The average measurement at the top of the bulkhead is 0.369-inches, indicating very little loss of section.
-While the average measurements at EL +3 is 0.285-inches, which equates to an average 24% loss of section, with some locations having as much as 36% section loss.
+The average measurement at the top of the bulkhead is 0.369-inches, indicating very little loss of section, while the average measurements at EL +3 is 0.285-inches, which equates to an average 24% loss of section, with some locations having as much as 36% section loss.
 Please note that due to the pitting of the sheet pile at the waterline, it was difficult to obtain quality readings.

-In 2004, the average measurements of the sheet pile thickness at EL +2 is 0.347-inches, which equates to approximately 8% loss of section.
+In 2004, the average measurements of the sheet pile thickness at EL +2 was 0.347-inches, which equates to approximately 8% loss of section.
 Therefore, over the last 18 years there has been accelerated section loss resulting in moderate to major damage to the steel sheet pile.
-Due to this deterioration at the waterline, the bulkhead is rated as in poor condition according to criteria found in the American Society of Civil Engineers (ASCE), Manual No. 130, Waterfront Facilities Inspection and Assessment.
+Due to this deterioration at the waterline, the bulkhead is rated in poor condition according to criteria found in the American Society of Civil Engineers (ASCE), Manual No. 130, "Waterfront Facilities Inspection and Assessment."